slavipande/Portfolio/in-depth.md

 Summary of activities (what did I do), what I learned during my time in the position (in terms of technologies + also in terms of soft skills ), what tools did I use, any voluntary experience or trainings, changes in career directions and opinions. etc.

 > I had to meet clients, understand what their problem was, map it to a solution, and then provide a technical description for the solution.
 During this time, I started to realize how much I enjoyed describing technical stuff in writing.

+### Volunteering

+- Beta-tester for a couple of tech writing courses published online
+- Joined the local tekom community to help organize events and make the tech writing profession more popular